 LAF (Legal Assistance Foundation)

-LAF (formerly The Legal Assistance Foundation of Metropolitan Chicago) provides free civil legal services to individuals and families in Chicago and suburban Cook County who are unable to afford an attorney.
-Households with limited assets and income at or below 150 percent of the federal poverty line may qualify for free legal help.
+LAF (formerly the Legal Assistance Foundation of Metropolitan Chicago) provides free civil legal services to individuals and families in Chicago and suburban Cook County who are unable to afford an attorney.
+Households with limited assets and income at or below 150% of the federal poverty line may qualify for free legal help.

 We have higher income limits for homeowners at risk of foreclosure, seniors, veterans, people living with HIV-AIDS, and domestic violence survivors seeking protection from an abuser.

 While we cannot provide legal assistance in all immigration cases, we can talk to you to find out what kind of help you might need, and refer somewhere where we think you can get that help.